 A study of preparation and editing of church publications and bulletins, and of their relationships to the secular press.
 Spring.
+E332.
 Creative Writing.
 See English 332.

-143. Editorial Writing.
+343. Editorial Writing.

-Writing the editorial and planning the editorial page, with further Writing of the relation of the newspaper to the modern world. constant of the newsprorequisite: Journalism 112, 123, 233.
+Writing the editorial and planning the editorial page, with further consideration of the relation of the newspaper to the modern world.
+Prerequisite: Journalism 112, 123, 233.
 Fall.

-press Photography.
+353. Press Photography.

-The fundamentals of photography, developing and printing, enlarguse of photographic equipment and standard techniques are studied pg lecture and laboratory.
+The fundamentals of photography, developing and printing, enlarging, use of photographic equipment and standard techniques are studied by lecture and laboratory.
 Prerequisite: Physics 213 or consent of instructor.
 Spring

-113. Public Relations.
+413. Public Relations.